KaunilD/lidar-viewer/README.md

 ##### Goals pending

 0. __Minimap for the camera__: It is difficult to keep track of camera location while moving it around to explore the point cloud.
 The minimap is a work in progress.
 The approach I have identified is to offset the world camera movement by using the camera.positionVector to translate the viewMatrix of slrCamera object.
-1. __CUDA Interop__: Integrating CUDA for parallel proessing of every one of 70000+ data points.
-I have prior CUDA [https://github.com/KaunilD/cuda_cv](experience) so that will be handy in the integration.